vinay-sj/Issue-Tracker/README.md

 * Resolvers resolve a query to a field with real values.
 Its  specified as nested objects that follow the structure of schema and at every level the field is resolved using a function of the same name as the field.
 * To initialize the GraphQL server we have to construct an `ApolloServer` object.
 The constructor takes in an object with at least two properties-`typeDefs` and `resolvers`-and returns a GraphQL server object.
 * In the GraphQL Playground the query language used is not JSON, it follows the same hierarchical structure of the schema.
 The output is regular JSON.
+* We use `List API` to fetch the list of issues.
+We have to define a custom type `Issue` containing all the fields of the issue.
+* In GraphQL to specify a list of another type we enclose it within square brackets.
+We could use `[Issue]` as the type for the field.
+*
+*

 ### Errors & Issues